For guidance on Enduring Power of Attorney, contact:

 While this is good news, it follows that there is also an increase in certain conditions that come with old age, for example, memory loss, alzheimer’s disease and other forms of dementia.

 What will happen to your care, care of dependents, possessions and financial matters if you are no longer able to make informed decisions for yourself?
 To prepare for this possibility, you can make an Enduring Power of Attorney (EPA).

 An EPA is a legal document that gives certain powers to a person/people appointed by you, to make decisions and act on your behalf in legal, financial and medical matters.
 These people are called your attorneys.

 An EPA only becomes active if you become mentally incapacitated i.e. you are no longer able to make informed decisions for yourself.

 In order to be able to make an EPA, you must be mentally capable of doing so.
-We will meet with you and arrange a medical certificate from your doctor.
+To verify this, a medical certificate from your doctor is required.

 Your attorneys can be people such as your spouse, partner, parent, sibling or friend - someone you trust.
 They only have whatever powers you give them.
-This can be confined to personal care, decisions, rehabilitation, housing and so on, or it can encompass all.
+This can be confined to decisions in relation to personal care, rehabilitation, housing and so on, or it can encompass all personal and business matters.